paulmillr/scure-base/README.md

 # scure-base

-Secure, audited and minimal implementation of bech32, base64, base58, base32 & base16.
+Secure, audited and 0-dep implementation of bech32, base64, base58, base32 & base16.

 Written in [functional style](#design-rationale), uses chaining, has unique tests which ensure correctness.